 Food Policy, TWAIL (Third World Approaches to International Law), International Economic Law, Commercial Law, Urban Farming, Mid-East Trade, Development in the Mid-East, Imperialism, Globalization

-Prof. Fakhri is also a Conversation Leader with Oregon Humanities where he facilitates state-wide public conversations about meanings of fair and free trade.
-He has given talks at Harvard Law School, Princeton University, Brown University, Cornell University, London School of Economics, University of Cambridge, the American University of Beirut, and the American University in Cairo.
-Prof. Fakhri received his doctorate from the University of Toronto Faculty of Law, LL.M. from Harvard Law School, LL.B. from Queen's University, and B.Sc in biology from the University of Western Ontario.
+Professor Fakhri received his doctorate from the University of Toronto Faculty of Law, LL.M. from Harvard Law School, LL.B. from Queen's University, and B.Sc. in biology from the University of Western Ontario.
 Prior to pursuing graduate studies, he began his legal career with one of Canada's leading business law firms, later shifting to a practice in social justice advocacy.

-Bandung, Global History and International Law: Critical Pasts and Pending Futures, co-edited with Vasuki Nesiah and Luis Eslava (Cambridge University Press, 2017)
+Bandung, Global History and International Law: Critical Pasts and Pending Futures (Cambridge University Press 2017; paperback 2018) (co-edited with Vasuki Nesiah and Luis Eslava)

-Sugar and the Making of International Trade Law (Cambridge University Press 2014)
+Sugar and the Making of International Trade Law (Cambridge University Press 2014; paperback 2017)

 “The Intersection Between Food Sovereignty and Law”, 28:2 Natural Resources & Environment 45 (2013) (with Nate Bellinger)